statguy/Mildew/README.md

 Estimation
 ----------

-With the current configuration, estimation may take up to 1 day in a powerful system.
+With the current configuration, estimation may take up to 1 day per model in a powerful system.
 You may want to construct a mesh with less nodes by adjusting the mesh parameters `occ.mesh.params, col.mesh.params, ext.mesh.params` in `estimate.R` or use a subset of the data for testing.
 Use the `plotMesh` method, e.g.